GuiDB/TheShot/README.md

 ### Build

 1. Execute the command `npm run build`.
-Inside the `dist` folder will be generated the file `main.js`.
+Inside the `dist` folder will be generated the file `main.js`, which you can host at your own website.